bashrc2/AberMUSH/README.md

 If you are attacked then your `hit points` will decrease.
 Rest, or the consumption of food or drink, can restore your hit points.

 The type or armor which players (including NPCs) are wearing can also modify their agility, altering their combat performance.
 Agility values for armor items can be set with the `mod_agi` parameter.
 Negative values mean that wearing the item slows the player down.
 Positive values improve fighting performance.

+### NPCs in Combat

+NPCs are able to pick up and use any weapons or armor available in the vicinity.
+For some types of NPC, such as small animals, this isn't appropriate and so it's possible to set `canWear` and `canWield` parameters to zero within `npcs.json` if necessary.